isomerpages/mccy-iccs/pages/Research Stream.md

 layout: post
 description: ""
 ---
-The ICCS research stream is a new and signature component of the ICCS, which includes:
+The ICCS Research and Commentaries is a new and signature component of the ICCS, which includes:

 **1. Regional survey** - to foster more evidence-based discussions around the themes of ICCS.
-The findings will be discussed through an academic-focused research symposium on 1 July 2022.
 The survey will provide cross-country findings on social cohesion in the region and give insight into the core elements of social cohesion.

 **2. Commentary series** - comprising articles discussing issues relevant to ICCS and published on RSIS’ website.
 The commentaries are written by a mix of academics, youths and community practitioners, for a wide range of views and expertise.
 Links to read the commentaries:
 * [Towards ICCS 2022 – Buddhist Diplomacy: Potential for Regional Cohesion, Jack Meng-Tat Chia, 10 May 2022](https://www.rsis.edu.sg/rsis-publication/rsis/towards-iccs-2022-buddhist-diplomacy-potential-for-regional-cohesion/)